Teacher Evaluation and Observation Reporting

 - Connecting leadership performance, instructional practice, and student achievement

 The structure of iObservation allows schools and districts to carve real-time data multiple ways, from a broad overview perspective at 50,000 feet to a ground-level look at one specific detail.
-For example, a report can summarize the frequency of observations conducted by principals in each school building across a district, or drill down to show observation results of every 6th grade math teacher in the strategy ”Identifying Similarities and Differences”.
+For example, a report can summarize the frequency of observations conducted by principals in each school building across a district, or drill down to show observation results of every 6th-grade math teacher in the strategy ”Identifying Similarities and Differences”.

 Qualitative vs. Quantitative Data

 Data can only be as useful as the context in which it is provided.
-Leaders and teachers have the opportunity to offer their own qualitative commentary against the quantitative data through self-reflections, private conferences, and discussions so that analysis of data is complete with the story behind the numbers.
+Leaders and teachers have the opportunity to offer their own qualitative commentary against the quantitative data through self-reflection, private conferences, and discussions so that analysis of data is complete with the story behind the numbers.

 Learn more about how our Professional Development Services team can support you in the analysis of data for compliance, adoption, growth, and effectiveness.